Commissioning:

 The Band of the Household Cavalry recorded this piece as a part of the RCAM30 Legacy Recordings project, which celebrated 30 years of the Royal Corps of Army Music.

-Interestingly, Major Craig Bywater took the music at a much steadier tempo - one which I really liked, it suited the music beatifully
+Interestingly, Major Craig Bywater took the music at a much steadier tempo - one which I really liked, I felt thatit suited the music beautifully.

 Andrew Henry VC